“Your brand is what other people say about you when you’re not in the room.”

 This is Jeff Bezos’ (CEO of Amazon) definition of branding.
 It’s a narrow description, but an accurate one.

-Perception is the key to branding.
-A logo, colour scheme and tagline, don’t give you a brand.
+How people perceive you is the key to great branding.
+A logo (or symbol), colour scheme and tagline, don’t give you a brand experience.

 A brand is born from customer interactions.
 The experience they have will shape their view of the business.
 They associate the elements of the brand with those experiences.
 A life insurance company branding themselves “thrill-seeking adventurers” need customers to see it.
 If they don’t, they will lack integrity and trust.